 Library fines add up quickly when a stack of books is overdue.
 Enter the due date with an alarm or notification a couple days before everything needs returned.
 Same thing for bills that need paid.
 There’s nothing worse than being charged a late fee because you forgot to pay a bill by the time the due date rolled around.
 Ugh!

 3. Set reminders for recurring tasks.

-My phone’s calendar is also a great way to remember things that need done once a week, once a month, or just once or twice a year.
-I set up a recurring note on my calendar for things like watering the plants, giving the dog his heart worm medicine, and changing the furnace filter.
-Then I add an alert so I’m sure to notice the reminder.
+Your phone’s calendar is also a great way to remember things that need done once a week, once a month, or just once or twice a year.
+Set up a recurring note on your calendar for things like watering the plants, giving the dog his heart worm medicine, and changing the furnace filter.
+Then add an alert so you’re sure to notice the reminder.

 4. Keep track of high-value coupons.

 Don’t you hate finding a $10 or even $25 coupon for a favorite store two days after it’s expired!?
 It’s enough to drive you crazy!
 Even if you think there’s no way you’ll forget about it, go ahead and set a notification on your phone before you tuck it into the zipper pouch in your purse.
 You’ll thank me later.